swagcodes/swagbot/README.md

-﻿#whatsapp-bot js. script created by swagcode publish at github.com/swagcodes/swagbot
+﻿#whatsapp-bot js. script created by swagcode published at github.com/swagcodes/swagbot

 ### How to use in termux: